bnggbn/vax-action-history/vax-l0-reference-v0.6.md

 VAX is therefore **not a distributed protocol**, but a system whose verification model remains valid under distribution.

+### 4.1 SDK-Level Distributed Semantics

+This specification defines protocol-level constraints.
+The following describes **SDK behavior**, not network requirements.

+In distributed deployments, VAX SDK instances MAY exist on multiple nodes.
+Each instance:

+- produces actions for exactly one Actor
+- maintains local counter and chain state
+- emits actions referencing `prevSAI`

+The SDK makes no assumptions about:
+- message ordering
+- delivery guarantees
+- transport topology
+- centralized coordination

+An SDK instance only needs knowledge of:
+- the last committed `SAI`
+- the Actor-bound secret (`K_chain`)

+As a result, SDK-generated actions can be:
+- verified independently
+- buffered if predecessors are unavailable
+- validated once dependencies arrive

+An action whose `prevSAI` is unknown is treated as **unverifiable**, not invalid.

+This allows action histories to be verified incrementally in distributed or partially replicated systems without chain merging.

+#### Conflict and Divergence Semantics

+Divergence between action histories is not treated as an error at the L0 level.

+VAX L0 deliberately avoids resolving conflicts or selecting a “correct” history.
+The presence of multiple incompatible histories represents **observable facts**, not protocol failure.

+In particular:

+- A missing `prevSAI` represents insufficient information, not invalid input
+- Conflicting histories indicate concurrent or inconsistent writes
+- No automatic repair, merge, or resolution is performed at L0

+Such conditions are **signals**, intended to be interpreted by higher layers (L1/L2), application logic, or operational policy.

+VAX L0 guarantees that:
+- divergence cannot occur silently
+- incompatible histories are explicitly detectable
+- all accepted history remains internally consistent and verifiable

+How conflicts are interpreted, prioritized, or resolved is explicitly out of scope for this specification.

 ---

 ## 5. Architectural Overview

+### Design Focus

+VAX L0 is an **action write pipeline**, not a coordination mechanism.

+Its sole responsibility is to decide whether an action is allowed to become part of persistent history.

+VAX L0 does not resolve conflicts or repair state.
+It only admits or rejects facts.

 Raw Input
 ↓